Blue Cheese Broccoli Radish Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you’re making this Easy Broccoli and Radish Low-Carb Salad for the South Beach Diet, both blue cheese dressing and Gorgonzola cheese would be limited foods, but if you use my tip for making more diet-friendly blue cheese dressing I’d consider this fine as an occasional treat for any phase of the diet.
-The salad would be great for other types of low-carb diets, and for Keto you can use any type of creamy blue cheese dressing you’d like, yum!
+This easy broccoli salad would be great for low-carb diets, and for Keto you can use any type of creamy blue cheese dressing you’d like, yum!
+If you’re making Easy Broccoli Radish Salad for the original South Beach Diet, both blue cheese dressing and Gorgonzola cheese would be limited foods, but if you use my tip for making more diet-friendly blue cheese dressing I’d consider this fine as an occasional treat for any phase of the diet.

 Find More Recipes Like This One: